Strider-CD/strider-extension-loader/README.md

 This code is loaded for each job that is run, by the process that is running the job.
 This may be the same process as the webapp (as when using `strider-simple-runner`), or it might be somewhere else entirely.
-Accordingly, it is recommended that you net depend on network connections unless absolutely necessary.
+Accordingly, it is recommended that you not depend on network connections unless absolutely necessary.
 In many cases, you can pass a message up to the strider app and handle it in your `webapp` code.